Ministry of Tourism (Saudi Arabia)

-The Ministry of Tourism (MoT; وزارة السياحة), before 2020 as the Saudi Commission for Tourism and National Heritage (SCTH), till 2015 as the Saudi Commission for Tourism and Antiquities (SCTA) and prior to 2008 as the Supreme Commission for Tourism (SCT), is a government ministry in Saudi Arabia that is concerned with the tourism sector of the country.
+The Ministry of Tourism (MoT; وزارة السياحة), before 2020 as the Saudi Commission for Tourism and National Heritage (SCTH), until 2015 as the Saudi Commission for Tourism and Antiquities (SCTA) and prior to 2008 as the Supreme Commission for Tourism (SCT), is a government ministry in Saudi Arabia that is concerned with the tourism sector of the country.
 Established in the year 2000 through a royal decree by King Fahd, it was transformed into a ministry in 2020.

 Foundation

 SCTH foundation has passed through several stages before reaching to its current structure by becoming the only public administration authorized and responsible for tourism and national heritage in the Kingdom.
 These stages are as follows: